Carmy - Easy Healthy-ish Recipes

 How to Caramelize Onions

-Posted: Nov 10, 2021 Last Modified: Nov 6, 2021 by Carmy · This post may contain affiliate links.
+Posted: Nov 10, 2021 Last Modified: Jun 20, 2024 by Carmy · This post may contain affiliate links.
 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

 Jump to Recipe - Print Recipe

 It makes for a delicious addition to any dish!
 Stir it into pasta, mashed potatoes, dips, use it as a topping for a sandwich or burger, and more.
-It is such an easy way to add flavour.
+It is such an easy way to add flavor.

 Ingredients You’ll Need